shapeoko/Docs/content/workarea.md

 (If you can't get enough tension, place one of the 13mm wrenches against the far side of the Allen wrench and use it as a handle to pull the Allen wrench to pull the belt anchor to tension the belt)

+**Note** that it is important to get equal tension on the two belts for the Y-axis ---  uneven tension seems to be a possible cause of missed steps.

 ###Next Step [Wiring](wiring.html)

 To express concerns, post on the [forums](http://www.shapeoko.com/forum/index.php), to suggest improvements without using github, edit [this wiki page](http://www.shapeoko.com/wiki/index.php?title=Workarea_1&action=edit&redlink=1).